craftercms/docs/source/by-role/developer/composable/extensions/resources/plugin-sidebar-example.rst

    |

-   When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <newIa-crafter-cli-add-environment>` command.
+   When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
 Once the connection has been established, we can now install the plugin to the project ``my-editorial`` by running the following:

       ..  code-block:: bash